March 11, 2024

 The courses provided are taught by play therapy leaders and respected instructors.
 Many are past-Presidents of state play therapy branches, published authors, and international speakers.
 They are each APT Approved Providers - the non-contact APT credits are provided by each instructor.

 We've created a partnership to bring you all of these great courses in one convenient dashboard.
 Our goal is to reduce the barriers to entry into the play therapy field.
 This was my goal when I launched the first ever Play Therapy Summit in 2017 and continues to be a driving factor in my play therapy business.
-For those of you who are new to the field, let me introduce you to this all-star team: Dr. Janet Courtney, Katie Bassiri, Clair Mellenthin and Dr. Robert Jason Grant.
+For those of you who are new to the field, let me introduce you to this all-star team: Clair Mellenthin, Katie Bassiri, Dr. Robert Jason Grant, Dr. Janet Courtney and Dr. Jodi Mullen.

-Here are 8 FREE Play Therapy Courses for a total of 15 hours!
+UPDATED: Here are 9 FREE Play Therapy Courses for OVER 15 hours of credits!

 Plus, a recommendation for what courses to take next.